Dennis-Krasnov/Flutter-Deep-Link-Navigation/README.md

 **If you try to implement complete deep linking yourself here's some of the issues you'll run into:**
 * Widgets become coupled with their place in the navigation hierarchy
     - Becomes an issue if you want to reuse a page
-    - No amount of fancy iteration or recursion will save you
+    - No amount of fancy iteration or recursion will help
 * It's difficult to 'pass down' deep link values used in higher levels
     - Given the hierarchy is `Artist` --> `Song`
     - Being able to do `(artist) => ArtistPage(artist)` and later `(song) => SongPage(artist, song)`
     - I actually published a [rest-like router package](https://pub.dev/packages/rest_router) while trying to solve this issue
 * How do you represent deep links internally?
     - How to keep configuration as terse as possible?
-    - Current route in a string-friendly format (eg. for analytics, debugging)
+    - How to represent current route in a string-friendly format (eg. for analytics, debugging)
-    - Serialized to be shared and used with a platform-level deep linking solution
+    - How to serialize route to be used with a platform-level deep linking solution
-    - How do you handle native navigator pops (eg. back button)?
+    - How to handle native navigator pops (eg. back button)?
-    - How do you handle a route that doesn't exist (or any other exception that occurs during evaluation)?
+    - How to handle a route that doesn't exist (or any other exception that occurs during dispatch)?
 * How do you integrate custom logic for validating deep link navigation?
-    - Provide context to be able to access state management
+    - Ideally provide context to be able to access state management
     - eg. certain subtrees of the navigation hierarchy are available only for subscribed or authenticated users

 **TL;DR**

 I separated the navigation system from [Diet Driven](https://github.com/Dennis-Krasnov/Diet-Driven) (shameless plug, [please hire me](https://denniskrasnov.com/)) into its own package and published it.

-This package provides an elegant solution for all the aforementioned difficulties.
+This package provides a solution for all the aforementioned difficulties.

 ## Examples
 ### [Single base route](https://github.com/Dennis-Krasnov/Flutter-Deep-Link-Navigation/tree/master/examples/single_base_route)
 **This example demonstrates:**
 * Dispatchers with path-only deep links
 * Dispatchers with value deep links (ArtistDL, SongDL)
+* Exception handling (RouteNotFoundDL)
 * Cross-branch navigation (from favorite's song page to artist page)
 ![Navigation diagram for multiple base routes example](examples/single_base_route/navigation.png)